bingeli1212/nitrile-preview/doc/DOC-diagram.md

   only available values are 'none', 'rect', 'hexgon', and 'triangle'.
 If the type string is unrecognized it is assumed to be 'rect', which is the default type.

++ config bartype <string>

+  The bartype-option can be sets to indicate what bar it is to draw.
+It is currently used by the drawlinesegcong-operation.

++ config gap <number>

+  The gap-option sets the length in grid unit that indicates the gap.
+It is currently used by the drawlinesegcong-operation when it needs to determine the gap between the bars when it is instructed to draw double-bar or triple-bar.
+If not set it defaults to 0.15.

 # The set-operation